 There’s a saying in traditional marketing: “We know that half of my marketing works; we just don’t know which half.”
-Fortunately SEO and Search Engine Marketing (SEM also known as AdWords or Pay-Per-Click) offers better data.
-In this post I’ll share what it is as well as our best call tracking tips so you know which marketing dollars are earning their keep.
+Fortunately SEO and Search Engine Marketing (SEM, AKA AdWords or Pay-Per-Click) offer better data.
+In this post, I’ll share what it is as well as our best call tracking tips so you know which marketing dollars are earning their keep.

 What is Call Tracking?

 Simply put, it’s a way for online marketers to measure where phone calls come from.
 Ideally, you track sources, campaigns, and keywords that turn into sales leads.
 You can also take call tracking one step further by integrating that tracking (via an API or special coding) into a CRM like Salesforce.
 By having a closed loop, you can see exactly how you’re spending online marketing dollars and what generates income.
 Note: no system is perfect, especially if people are involved.
 The accuracy of any tracking process can be compromised wherever human input is required.

 Don’t Be Afraid of Dynamic Numbers for Testing

 We find that many clients are afraid to use dynamic numbers on their website.
 The main reason?
 Concern that past or future customers may get confused.
 It’s important to note that you can have a dynamic phone number inserted depending upon the visitor source (e.g., a PPC ad campaign, social media post, direct — where someone searches on the business brand or specific URL) and that your main number is what appears by default on your website.